d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 This paper develops the excitation-side branch of the homogeneous propagation framework.
 The displacement layer fixes the effective transport geometry through cumulative displacement and transport deformation, but it does not by itself explain how localized matter excitations maintain closure, realize a preferred support scale, or respond differently to geometric displacement and material loading.
 The present paper therefore treats a localized mass as a sustained excitation of the vacuum storage medium and develops a first formal closure model on that displaced background.

 A minimal excitation field is written on the effective geometry, its eikonal limit yields a Hamilton--Jacobi relation with a distinct closure scale, and a slow-envelope limit separates displacement, closure, and material contributions in the effective excitation energy.
 A native closure/support functional is then introduced, with transport-side and storage-side costs treated separately.
 The storage-side term is refined into a continuous internal occupancy factor, and the overlap/composition problem is recast as a single geometric law for merging internal bubbles rather than as two separately postulated mechanisms.
-This gives a first explicit support law and a corresponding closure-scale shift that remain exposed-boundary-driven at weak overlap while transitioning smoothly toward the corrected strong-merger endpoint.
+This gives a first explicit support law and a corresponding closure-scale shift that remain surface-led at weak overlap while transitioning smoothly toward the corrected strong-merger endpoint.

 The result is not yet a final substrate derivation of matter.
 Its purpose is narrower and more immediate: to sharpen the excitation problem into a tractable three-branch structure consisting of displacement geometry, excitation closure, and material constitutive response, and to show that those branches can already be written in one coherent paper-level formalism.